Can Chiropractic Lower Blood Pressure?

 By Drs.
 Doug and Angela Kloss: Downtown Colorado Springs, Colorado 100% Chiropractic A Wellness Center

-A basic philosophy of chiropractic is that the body naturally seeks the proper balance among all the kloss1systems of the body and that these systems are meant to work together.
+A basic philosophy of chiropractic is that the body naturally seeks the proper balance among all the systems of the body and that these systems are meant to work together.
 A second basic principle is that proper structure is necessary for proper function.
 If a structure is impaired by injury or stress, its function can be adversely affected.

 For example, when the vertebrae of the spine are not positioned normally, known as a subluxation, it can irritate the nerves exiting the spine.
 When spinal nerves are irritated, they do not function normally and can affect the function of the tissues and organs they control.
 Thus chiropractic focuses on the integrity of the spine and its surrounding tissues as a means to enhance normal human function and health.